Singam (film series): Singam (2010)

 Sify described the film Singam as a "predictable entertainer that follows the age old formula", while Suriya "carries the film to the winning post.
 His passion and the way he brings an ordinary regular larger-than-life hero character alive on screen is lesson for other commercial heroes".
-Rediff.com felt it was an "unapologetic... entertainer and has Suriya in every frame.
+Rediff felt it was an "unapologetic... entertainer and has Suriya in every frame.
 Lovers of commercial potpourri will definitely get their money's worth."

-The film was the third highest-grossing Tamil film of 2010, earning more than 5.38 crore in Chennai alone.
-In Malaysia, the film collected $1,471,508 and $12,956 in United Kingdom.
+Singam 2

-With regard to Singam II, Rediff.com felt "the film has a lot of power-packed action sequences and the story races along with a tremendous pace keeping you engaged throughout...
+Rediff felt "the film has a lot of power-packed action sequences and the story races along with a tremendous pace keeping you engaged throughout...
 The only negative would be the length – the movie runs for almost three hours.
 A slightly shorter version would have created a greater impact".
 Deccan Chronicle gave it the verdict: "Even if you are not a Suriya fan, Singam 2 is worth a watch.
 The film roars rather well."
 In contrast, Zee News felt, "Suriya is the only character that makes you feel satisfied in the entire movie".
-Singam II had a sold-out opening with as much as 95–100% occupancy.
-According to Sify, the film stayed inside the top five positions at Chennai box office continuously for eight weeks after its release and was declared a 'Superhit'.